top of page

 Unjust Accusations

 Would he have felt abandoned by God?
 Would he have felt like this was an unfair thing to have happen since he had done everything that God had commanded?
-Would preachers today tell him that if he remained faithful he would "live his best life" and never experience hardship and failure?
+Perhaps if Joseph lived in today's world, preachers would tell him that if he remained faithful he would always "live his best life" and never experience hardship and failure.

 Faithfulness

-Eventually Joseph comes to the attention of Pharoah himself and literally becomes Pharoah's right hand man.
-Ultimately Joseph is able to come to the aid of his brothers (who initially don't recognize him) to save them and the Israelites from starvation.
+Eventually, Joseph came to the attention of Pharoah himself and literally became Pharoah's right hand man.
+Ultimately, Joseph was able to come to the aid of his brothers to save them and the Israelites from starvation.

 "But as for you, you meant evil against me; but God meant it for good, in order to bring it about as it is this day, to save many people alive."

-God uses these terrible circumstances, slavery and unfair imprisonment, to elevate Joseph to a position where he could, quite literally, save the Israelites from starvation.
-This sets into motion the slavery of the Israelites in Egypt and eventually their escape and creation of their nation.
+God uses these terrible circumstances, slavery, and unfair imprisonment, to elevate Joseph to a position where he could, quite literally, save the Israelites.
+This sets into motion the circumstances that led to the slavery of the Israelites in Egypt and eventually their escape and creation of the nation of Israel.
+But unjust suffering continued.

 Wait on the Lord

-When we find ourselves in a place where we find our faithfulness seemingly rewarded with evil will we wait on the Lord?
+When we find ourselves in a place where we find our faithfulness seemingly rewarded with evil, will we wait on the Lord?
+Have we learned to trust God like Joseph did?
 The Hebrews in slavery in Egypt waited 400 years for their deliverance.
-Will we remember God's faithfulness?
+We must remember God's faithfulness.
+Instead of remembering how God has provided for us, we often complain, moan, and sigh when our road is difficult.
+If only we would recognize that God is faithful and true in the midst of our suffering.

 "Lord, we trust you today because you are faithful, and we know your faithfulness never runs dry.
 We love you and we remember you, we remember all that you are, and we remember all that you have done today.
 Amen"